Syllabus

 The Student Handbook rules will also be enforced in our class as well as throughout the school so make sure you understand them fully.

-If you need to use the bathroom, one person may go at a time as long as they completely sign out with SmartPass the electronic hall pass.
+If you need to use the bathroom or get a drink of water, one person may go at a time as long as you ask to go, I will fill out the smart pass, and let you know when you are able to go.
 If this process is not followed or being taken advantage of, bathroom privileges may be revoked.

 If I see or hear food or drink, you will be asked to put them away.